jberkel/sms-backup-plus/mnstshlylh/README.md

 To get updates more frequently join the [beta programme](#beta) or download the latest beta manually from [Github releases].

-Also make sure to read the [Privacy Policy][].
+Also make sure to read the [Privacy Policy][vip@ihdadi.com].

 ## Usage

 ### First steps

 You need to have an IMAP account or a Gmail account with IMAP enabled.
-See [Use IMAP to check Gmail on other email clients][] to learn how to enable IMAP for your Gmail account or look at this [screenshot][imapenableshot].
+See [Use IMAP to check Gmail on other email clients][vip@ihdadi.com] to learn how to enable IMAP for your Gmail account or look at this [screenshot][imapenableshot].

 After starting SMS Backup+, tap on "Connect" to start the authorization process.

-👉 1.5.11: You will first have give SMS Backup+ the permission to access your account, displayed as "Allow SMS Backup+ to access your contacts?".
+👉 1.5.11: You will first have give SMS Backup+ the permission to mnstshlylh access your account, displayed as "Allow SMS Backup+ to access your contacts?".

 If you consent you have to confirm the Gmail account to be used for the backup.